Zeb Hogan, College of Science

 "Monster Fish: In Search of the Last River Giants"

-In 2015, National Geographic Museum will launch a new exhibit based on Hogan's research efforts.
-Titled "Monster Fish: In Search of the Last River Giants," the exhibition will highlight some of the world's largest freshwater giants, such as the 20-foot long Sawfish or the 12-foot Goonch.
-Visitors to the exhibit will learn about the relationship between fish and freshwater ecosystems, the importance of Hogan's research and conservation mission, as well as stories about his quests to track down and study megafish.
+In 2015, National Geographic Museum launched a traveling exhibit based on Hogan's research efforts. titled "Monster Fish: In Search of the Last River Giants," the exhibition highlights some of the world's largest freshwater giants, such as the 20-foot long Sawfish or the 12-foot Goonch.
+Visitors to the exhibit, now at the Tennessee Aquarium located in Chattanooga, will learn about the relationship between fish and freshwater ecosystems, the importance of Hogan's research and conservation mission, as well as stories about his quests to track down and study these increasingly rare megafish.

 About Zeb Hogan